 Late payment of taxes is subject to a monthly 3% interest rate.
 Interest will start accruing on the day after the filing due date.

 The tax authorities are entitled to audit taxpayers within the statute of limitations period.
 Audits consist of revising the calculation of any national or provincial tax based on formal requirements.
 Where any assessment is issued by the tax authorities, the taxpayer is entitled to either accept it or file a claim.
 Assessments can be done under a real or estimated basis, depending on the specific case and the information that the taxpayers have on their transactions.
 In the case that the taxpayers do not accept the assessment during the administrative period, they can claim against Tax Courts before any judicial process.

 The actions and powers of the tax authorities to determine and require payment of federal taxes, and to implement and enforce fines and closures planned, prescribe:

-- five years in the case of registered taxpayers, as well as in the case of unregistered taxpayers who are not legally required to register with the Argentine Federal Tax Authorities (AFIP); or that, having that obligation, had not fulfilled them and, spontaneously, regularise their situation, and
+- five years in the case of registered taxpayers, as well as in the case of unregistered taxpayers who are not legally required to register with the AFIP; or that, having that obligation, had not fulfilled them and, spontaneously, regularise their situation, and

 - ten years in the case of unregistered taxpayers.